LavanyaEV/BigData-Enginering-Projects/AWS-QualityMovieDataIngestion-Project1/README.md

 - Now run the crawler, you will get below error.
 But u can see that we have attached all the necessary policies with IAM role.
 So the reason why its happening is, redshift has to maintain some internal things etc in S3.
 So S3 is not under the same VPC, that’s why its giving error.
 So we have to create an endpoint for our S3 in the same region of our Redshift.
 <img width="400" alt="error" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/905b3aa6-c4c2-48f1-8783-27917cb5dfed">

 - To change that, click on the VPC link of our redshift cluster (go to cluster and go to properties, there u can see the VPC).
 Click on endpoints.
 Click create endpoint.
 Provide a name-> in services, select S3 and select below gateway-> select vpc same as that of redshift.
 Select the routing table attcahed with that, and now click create endpoint.
 You can see the endpoint for s3 created.
+Also create a VPC nedpoint for glue in similar way.

 ![image](https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/4c66825e-b5c8-451f-9f1b-b9dbf7d392c8)
 ![image](https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/92e801b0-b09b-4f93-bce9-4feb65635df4)